RockitBootcamp/Phoenix/Projects/jQuery Twitter v2/README.md

 Before you can begin work on the UI/UX, you'll need to get Browserify working with gulp.
 The required modules are already saved to package.json.

 You have been provided a `gulpfile.js` by default with some gulp tasks already created for you.
-However, you will need to create the `build` and `clean` tasks yourself.
+However, you will need to create the `default`, `lint`, and `clean` tasks yourself.

 Available tasks are: